 Solo/Small Practitioners and large law firms alike need to admit their profession is being productized, just as other professions have in recent decades.
 Legal services should be regarded as service products that are repeatable and for which most of the steps are well rehearsed.
 Repeatability leads to greater profit (more billable hours per working hour).
 A law firm can price services with a well established number of billable hours well enough to gain a profit without adding in unreasonable charges for every email or fax.

 In addition to basic technology investments, like CRM, some law firms have started to invest in knowledge management (KM) software and automation tools that help the lawyer provide a higher quality legal service.
 These tools organize factual information enabling powerful searches of a knowledge base.
 KM systems store knowledge in language and numerical format.
-They can locate knowledge sources, mine for repositories of new knowledge, then capture any knowlege in a format that makes the data base searchable.
+They can locate knowledge sources, mine for repositories of new knowledge, then capture any knowledge in a format that makes the database searchable.
 The KM system could be used to organize projects in product units that could be marketed under a clear price structure.
 KM software tends to be most useful for case-law, which can be downloaded into the software for searches and for associate training.

-“Ch-ch-changes Where’s your shame You’ve left us up to our necks in it” - David Bowie
+“Ch-ch-changes Where’s your shame You’ve left us up to our necks in it”

 While many legal purists are slow to admit it, law firms are businesses and they need to innovate in the same way that other professions have over the last couple of decades.
 The introduction of eDiscovery and practice management software into a law firm are simply not enough to compete in a rapidly changing legal marketplace.